5mehulhelp5/magento2-db-override/CONTRIBUTING.md

-# Contributing to Amadeco GalleryExtras Module
+# Contributing to Amadeco DbOverride Module

-We welcome contributions to the Amadeco GalleryExtras module!
+We welcome contributions to the Amadeco DbOverride module!
 Here are some guidelines to help you contribute:

 ## How to Contribute